We often talk about Divi modules, but we should talk about Divi Builder modules.

 Depending on the sections used, Divi will offer you different modules.

 The "Normal" and "Specialty" sections share the same modules.
-However, specific modules are available for the "Full Screen" sections.
+However, specific modules are proposed for the "Full screen" sections.

-- Modules 38 to 46 can only be used in the "Full screen" sections (see the list of contents)
+- Modules 38 to 46 can be used in the "Full screen" sections only (see the list in the summary)

 The 46 modules available to build your pages:

-Let's discover without further delay the list of 46 modules available in the Divi Builder...
+Without further ado, let's discover the list of 46 modules available in the Divi Builder...

 Module #1: Accordion (Accordion)

-An accordion allows you to add visible content only if the user clicks on it.
-This way you will be able to insert a succession of information by making the reading more fluid for the user.
+An accordion allows you to add content that is only visible if the user clicks on it.
+Thus you can insert a succession of information while making the reading more fluid for the user.

 When an accordion opens, the previous one closes.
-It is ideal to build a FAQ page (Frequently Asked Questions) or to improve part of your sales page.
+This is ideal for building a FAQ (Frequently Asked Questions) page or for enhancing a part of your sales page.

 Module #2: Call to Action

-What would websites be without CTA (call to action)?
+What would a website be without a CTA (call to action)?
 A call to action should make the user want to click on it.

 Module #3: Audio (Audio)

 Divi's audio module is simple and elegant.
-It will be necessary or even essential if your blog or site is about music or if you offer podcasts.
+It's a must-have if your blog or site is music-related or if you offer podcasts.

-You can add a cover image (album cover), choose the background color and various layouts.
+You will be able to add a cover image (album cover), choose the background color and various layouts.

-The sidebar is also known as a "Sidebar".
+The sidebar is also known as the "Sidebar".
 This is a native feature of WordPress.

-A sidebar is a location that is usually located on the blog side of a WordPress site (on the blog page and on each article) and displays your Widgets (Appearances tab > Widgets).
+A sidebar is a location that is usually on the blog side of a WordPress site (on the blog page and on each post) and displays your Widgets ( Appearances tab > Widgets).

 However, the location of the sidebar(s) depends on the theme.

-For example, the last theme in WordPress (Twenty Nineteen) does not have a sidebar, if you want to add it, you will have to code it into a children's theme.
+For example, the latest WordPress theme (Twenty Nineteen) does not offer a sidebar, so if you want to add one, you'll have to code it in a child theme.

-You will be able to customize its appearance but also change its content with each new insertion of this module (which is not the case with a classic sidebar).
+You will be able to customize its appearance but also change its content each time you insert this module (which is not the case with a classic sidebar).

 Module #5: Toggle

-The Divi Toggle module (also called "Toggle") is very similar to the Accordion module.
-You add content to tabs that the user can open or close.
+Divi's Toggle module is very similar to the Accordion module.
+You add content in tabs that the user can open or close.

 Module #6: Blog (Blog)

-While WordPress allows you to define a page as "the page to host blog posts" (in the Settings tab > Reading), Divi's Blog module will allow you to add a series of posts to the pages of your choice.
+While WordPress allows you to define a page as "the page to host blog posts" (in the Settings > Reading tab), Divi's Blog module will allow you to add a series of posts on the pages of your choice.

 This module is very interesting!
-Some customization options are available such as the choice of displaying items in a list or grid, the categories to be displayed or excluded, icons etc.
+Some customization options are available such as the choice of displaying items in a list or in a grid, the categories to be displayed or excluded, the icons etc.

 The Shop module behaves in the same way as the Blog module.
-Instead of finding your store's products on the Store page only (page generated and/or suggested by WooCommerce), you can display all or part of your products on any page, or even within your items (if you use the Divi Builder) !
+Instead of finding your store products on the Store page only (page generated and/or suggested by WooCommerce), you will be able to display all or part of your products on any page, or even within your posts (if you use the Divi Builder)!

 What would a web page be without a button?
 Without a call to action?
-Essential in a sales page for example, the Divi button module will allow you to choose the background color, the color and the thickness of the border, to add an animation and even an icon.
-Not to mention the shape of the corners: square, rounded or totally round.
+Indispensable in a sales page for example, the Divi Button Module will allow you to choose the background color, the color and thickness of the border, add an animation and even an icon.
+Not to mention the shape of the corners: square, rounded or completely round.

 Module #9: Map

-Divi's map module allows you to display a personalized Google Map.
-Sometimes, you won't need this module and you can integrate a card simply by using its URL into a text module... to be tested!
+Divi's map module allows you to display a custom Google Map.
+Sometimes you won't need this module and you can simply embed a map using its URL in a textmodule... try it!

-The Search button provides the "search on site" functionality.
-By adding this module to your layout, you will allow your visitors to do a keyword search within your content.
-In addition, you can exclude some inappropriate content.
+The Search button offers the "search on site" functionality.
+By adding this module to your layout, you will allow your visitors to search your content by keyword.
+In addition, you can exclude inappropriate content.

 Module #11: Code (Code)

-The Divi Code module will allow you to do this easily.
-This can be a major asset when you want to import/export layouts ready-made with some embedded features.
+Divi's Code module will allow you to do this easily.
+This can be a great asset when you want to import/export layouts ready to go with some embedded features.

-Attention, for security reasons, only a user with administrator status can add this type of code.
+Attention, for security reasons, only a user with administrator status can add this kind of code.

-In addition, for this code to work, you will need to create it in a text editor and minimize it (all on the same line / no line breaks).
+Also, for this code to work, you will need to create it in a text editor and minify it (everything on the same line / no line breaks).

-To learn more, discover how to use the Code module.
+To find out more, discover how to use the Code module.

 The Divi Comments module allows you to insert a comment feature anywhere on your page.
-This prevents your reader from going down at the end of the article to leave you a message.
-Is that a good idea?
-To see....
+This saves your reader from having to scroll down to the end of the post to leave you a message.
+Is this a good idea?
+We'll see.